 When you are going to your regular office then automatically you fall into some functional schedules as you will get up at a particular timing, reach the office, follow someone’s instructions and start your work.

 But what happens when you are actually working from home or running your own office or a business?

 You are your Boss and to run your own business, first set the proper functional schedule which will enhance your productivity.

 Time blocking technique is definitely a part of functional scheduling.

-It improves your focus and let your work done.
+It improves your focus and lets your work be done.

-If you have a list of priority tasks and do not know when to complete it then time blocking is the answer.
+If you have a list of priority tasks and do not know when to complete them then time blocking is the answer.

 Time blocking leads to a higher productivity level with awareness.

 7 AM TO 8.30 AM- Me time, morning coffee, exercise, getting set to work